mireu-san/react-portfolio-may/README.md

 2. Used css module to avoid any collision of duplicated stuff in future work https://react.vlpt.us/styling/02-css-module.html

-3. npm add styled-components + react-router-dom
+3. npm add styled-components + react-router-dom = CS in JS will be the one to apply.
+Module CSS won't be applied in this project.